blynkkk/blynkkk.github.io/BlynkServer.md

         admin.rootPath=/admin

-+ Comma separated list of administrator's IPs.
-This list defines which IP addresses will have access to the Admin Panel.
-Leave empty in order to allow access for anyone.
-By default, access is allowed from local host.
++ Comma separated list of administrator IPs.
+Allow access to admin UI only for those IPs.
+You may set it for 0.0.0.0/0 to allow access for all.
+You may use CIDR notation.
+For instance, 192.168.0.53/24.

         allowed.administrator.ips=127.0.0.1